 Since Lagrangian is the same as that in vacuum, properties of excitations such as energies are also unchanged except their shifted momenta.
 Therefore in (1+1) dimensions, if models have confined excitations in vacuum, they also do at finite density.
 This is true no matter how quark density is high and inter quark distances are short.
 The value of $\Nc$ is not essential in the present discussion.
 An overlap of baryons and deconfinement do not have one to one correspondence.

 In coordinate space, this situation may be difficult to imagine if we view quarks as point-like particles as classical mechanics.
 Perhaps it is easier to understand if we see the distribution of colors by focusing on the wave properties of quarks.
-Closely packed quarks form a color singlet background, and excitations are deviations from it.
+Closely packed quarks form a color singlet background minimizing the color charge in the system, and excitations are deviations from such a background.
 Quarks and quark-holes always appear together as confined excitations.

 To what extent can we generalize these pictures to the higher dimensions?
 The main changes can be found in the phase space allowed for colored $q \bar{q}$ fluctuations which screen the exchange of gluons.